Skip to Content

 Honoring the LGBTQ+ Community

-Our national parks are powerful places to tell the stories of all America, in all its diversity and complexity.
+Our national parks are powerful places that should reflect the stories of America in all its diversity and complexity.
 For many years, the stories of LGBTQ+ Americans have been erased through laws and prejudice.
 For many LGBTQ+ groups, preserving and interpreting their past has been an important part of building communities and mutual support.
 Thanks to these efforts, we can find LGBTQ+ stories and experiences across the country.

 NPF is committed to preserving history and culture in parks with an aim to share more comprehensive and inclusive stories that amplify the full range of experiences and voices that are woven into the fabric of the United States, including members of the LGBTQ+ community.
 NPF is also proud to support programs and projects that welcome and provide safe spaces for those who identify as LGBTQ+ to enjoy and engage with our parks.